cruizba/TFG-Class-Recorder/README.md

 ```

 Edit the document `document/memory.md`.
 On save, a new `document/memory.pdf` will be generated.
-Enjoy writing Latex with Markdown
+Enjoy writing your URJC memory end-of-degree project in Latex with Markdown